sandesh-rai/yt-playlist-mockup/README.md

 # Getting Started - YT Playlist Mockup
-Frontend mockup of the new YT Playlist as part of a practice project.
+Frontend mockup of the new YT Playlist as part of a practice project with Vue.
+All components are custom-made without any 3rd party libraries.

 ### Installing